ck4adventure/recipe_app_nextjs/user-stories.md

 - ingredient varchar255
 - FK recipe_id (r has many i, i belongs to 1 r, unique)
 BE: Update seeds data

+### Recipes have Directions/Steps/Method
+Directions are a sequence of steps to follow
+FE: Detail page has Directions section, listed in order numerical
+FE: each step is just text for now
+FE: Update fetch and create actions
+FE: update add form to have dynamic steps
+BE: Add recipes directions table
+BE: Update seeds data